This post may contain affiliate links. Read our disclosure policy here.

 - Prepare

-Preheat the oven to 250F and line a large baking sheet with parchment paper. - Make the lemon-water mixture
+Preheat the oven to 250F and line a baking sheet with parchment paper. - Make the lemon-water mixture

 Thinly slice the bananas and place them onto the baking sheet.
 Lightly brush the slices with lemon water.
 Bake for 1 ½ to 2 hours until crispy. - Cooldown